Cross-Loss Influence Functions to Explain Deep Network Representations: EXPERIMENTS

-To establish the bias inherent in the datasets, the results of the four WEATs (i.e. gender-career, gender-math, gender-art, and race-pleasantness), before any bias-mitigation, are given in Table \ref{tab:debias-results} as ``Original.''
-To help shed light on the source of these biases, we leverage our cross-loss influence function with a WEAT as the testing loss function, as shown in Equation \ref{eqn:weat-influence-function}, passing over the dataset to identify which samples are most relevant for each WEAT.
-We leverage our method to gather the most influential samples in each direction and we present examples in Table \ref{tab:bias-examples}.
-We note that many examples which are best for mitigating the bias inherent in the word embeddings are not necessarily neutral, but are instead biased in an orthogonal or antilinear direction to the existing bias, such as aligning \textit{male} with \textit{art}.
+To establish the bias inherent in the datasets, the results of the four WEATs are given in Table \ref{tab:debias-results} as ``Original.''
+We leverage CLIF for WEAT (Equation \ref{eqn:weat-influence-function}) to identify sources of bias, as shown in Table \ref{tab:bias-examples}.
+We note that many examples which are best for mitigating the bias inherent in the word embeddings are not necessarily neutral but are instead biased in an orthogonal or antilinear direction to the existing bias, such as aligning \textit{male} with \textit{art}.
 This finding is discussed further in Section \ref{sec:discussion}.
-Overall, the examples which our method returns for amplifying or mitigating bias show that our method opens the black box by explaining word embedding properties, finding the most relevant training examples.
+The examples our method returns for amplifying or mitigating bias demonstrate that our method can open the black box of representation learning and explain the genesis word embedding properties.